C1nC1n/OverTheWire-Bandit/README.md

 The password for the next level is stored in the file data.txt next to the word millionth

-Atidarius data.txt pasipyle daug vardu ir slaptazodziu tai tiesiog atrinkti millionth naudojau grep komanda
+Atidarius data.txt puslapyje daug vardu ir slaptažodziu tai tiesiog atrinkti millionth naudojau grep komanda

 cat data.txt | grep millionth